quantom-collab/tiktaalik/README.md

 # Installation

 The package can be installed using pip.
-If you're in the main package directory
-(the one containing `pyproject.toml`), you just need to run:
+To install, navigate to the main package directory (the one containing `pyproject.toml`), and run:
 ```
 pip install .
 ```
-to install.

 ### Dependencies